-Why have patronage capital?
+Why have patronage cash back?

-Member-owned, not-for-profit electric cooperatives like Midwest Electric set their electric rates to bring in enough money to pay operating costs, make payments on any loans and provide an emergency reserve.
+Member-owned, not-for-profit electric cooperatives like Midwest Electric set their electric rates to bring in enough money to pay operating costs, make payments on any loans, and provide an emergency reserve.
 At the end of each calendar year, we subtract operating expenses from the total amount of money collected during the year and this balance is our “margins.”
-Member Economic Participation is one of the seven Cooperative Principles.
+Excess margins are shared back with our members because we belong to them.

 If you move…

-Unclaimed patronage capital
+Unclaimed patronage cash back